Christopher Morel Player Props: Cubs vs. Pirates

 Christopher Morel At The Plate

-- Morel is hitting .267 with three doubles, 11 home runs and nine walks.
+- Morel has three doubles, 11 home runs and nine walks while hitting .263.

+- Morel enters this game on a four-game hitting streak.
+During his last games, he's hitting .294 with two homers.

-- In 46.2% of his games this season, Morel has had at least one RBI.
-He's picked up more than one in 23.1% and driven in three or more of his team's runs in three contests.
+- In 12 games this season (44.4%), Morel has picked up an RBI, and in six of those games (22.2%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.